Hazel: Secure and Efficient Disaggregated Storage: 's evaluation

-Figure~\ref{fig:combined_write} shows the same 3 for write patterns.
-In these, we also differentiate two freshness sets: one with eventual consistency (\verb|w/ EC|) and one without (\verb|w/o EC|).
-Throughput shows a similar pattern to reads, with overheads of integrity and freshness reaching 2\% and 3\%, respectively.
-Integrity IOPS reach top performance at just two cores and achieve average overheads of 1\% for sequential and random writes.
+Figure~\ref{fig:combined_write} shows write patterns.
+In these, we also differentiate two freshness sets: one with (\verb|w/ EC|) and one without (\verb|w/o EC|) eventual consistency.
+Throughput shows a similar pattern to reads, with integrity and freshness overheads reaching 2\% and 3\%, respectively.
+Integrity IOPS reach top performance at just two cores and achieve average overheads of 1\% for both sequential and random writes.
+Freshness IOPS reaches top performance with three cores for sequential writes, also achieving less than 1\% overhead.

-Freshness shows considerably worse overheads for IOPS, which reach 20-60\% for the sequential pattern and 70\% for the random one.
-Two reasons cause these larger overheads for sequential writes.
-First, crash protection requires copying the old IVs as long as these are in memory.
-This implies contention as multiple threads lock the same cache entry in small sequential writes.
-Second, as the tree updates are conducted in an atomic fashion, contention is going to occur for small sequential writes happening on similar tree paths.
-The overhead for random writes IOPS is so large because for any tree update, we require all of the IVs of neighbors.
-For sequential patterns and large writes, this means we conduct a single read of the metadata IV sector to our in-memory cache, followed by many reuses of the sector or a large write.
+Freshness IOPS struggle for random writes, where their overheads saturate at 66\%.
+The overhead here is high for the same reason as dirty read IOPS: the metadata-to-data movement ratio.
+Because for any tree update, we need all the neighbors' IVs, we need to, on average, write back the cache block, read the new cache block, and write the actual data.
+For sequential patterns and large writes, this means we read the metadata IV sector into our in-memory cache once, then reuse it multiple times.
 For a random pattern, there is little reuse.
-As we use half the bandwidth for metadata sectors, this more than halves IOPS.
+As we conduct three writes/reads, this roughly cuts the bandwidth in three.
 While we can hide additional latency in sequential writes, we cannot hide higher bandwidth usage in random writes.
+For integrity, the latency overhead stays within 10-15 µs until the 99.5th percentile.

-Overall, the eventually consistent version performs as well as or better than the non-eventually consistent one.
-For IOPS, the performance difference reaches 6\% of the bare metal performance.
+Writes with EC perform better than those without EC.
+For IOPS, the performance difference reaches 8\% of bare metal, and the EC version is more stable.
 For latency, it is hundreds of percent.
-This is expected as placing the tree off the critical path hides the overheads.
-The overheads of the eventually consistent version above bare metal are larger than for reads, reaching 14us for low percentiles and 28-50us for the high ones.
-Integrity remains close to integrity, adding 10-11us for the low overhead case, and reaching 60\% overheads.
+This is expected as placing the tree off the critical path hides these overheads.
+The latency overhead of the EC version above bare metal starts at 13 µs and slowly climbs to 33 µs after the 50th percentile.